cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: _bool_ - True if the trial has ended, false otherwise.

+### `sending_done(self)`

+Method to notify the Orchestrator that all data for the trial, from this session, has been sent.
+This can be called only when the session is ending.
+When starting the session, if the `auto_done_sending` parameter is True, this method should not be called, and if the parameter is False, it MUST be called to end the trial properly.

+Parameters: None

+Return: None

 ### `get_active_actors(self)`

 Method to get the list of active actors in the trial.
 This may be expensive to retrieve and thus should be stored if the list is not expected to change throughout the trial.